A road map of the Province of Belluno is your best choice. You can find one in book stores, magazine/stationery stores,

 • Wear hiking boots or trail shoes with a deeply treaded and grippy sole, not sneakers/trainers.
 Long hiking pants are preferable to shorts.

-• Always take: food,, energy snacks, plenty of water, a warm layer or two, and a rain jacket.
+• Always take: food, energy snacks, plenty of water, a warm layer or two, and a waterproof, breathable parka or jacket.
 Other essentials include a small first aid kit, insect repellant, insect bite treatment, cap/bandanna/Buff, and a power bank for your cell phone (but be aware that there is not always coverage).

 • If you use trekking poles, know how to use them properly and efficiently.

-• Bring a map and be familiar with the route.
+• Bring a compass and map, and be familiar with the route.

 • Always check the local weather report, and start out in the morning.